A plan for the Lincoln home neighborhood

 For visitors to experience the street as the Lincolns did, they would need to see clothes hanging on wash lines.
 Vacant lots would not have looked like suburban lawns but weedy outposts that no doubt were appropriated by neighborhood kids as playgrounds (and possibly by their parents as dumping grounds).
 Fences weren't always painted, and the grass wasn't always mowed.

 The Park Service has made some attempts to alleviate the stage-set atmosphere of the core area.
-Leasing restored period houses for residential and office use is one example.
-So are the wood plank walkways that criss-cross the site.
-But the lesson of those walkways is lost in an environment that is immaculately paved and turfed.
-They would make their point more convincingly if Eighth Street were dug up and left as dirt; the pedant in me finds rather appealing the vision of NPS guides yelling at visitors to remember to scrape their boots before they come inside, as Lincoln and the kids no doubt were reminded by his wife.
+Leasing restored period houses for residential and office use. to give them that lived-in look, is one example.
+So are the wood plank walkways that crisscross the site.
+But the lesson of those rude walkways is lost in an environment that is immaculately paved and turfed.
+Wooden walkways were a real amenity when the alternative to wood was mud.
+They would make their point more convincingly if the modern Eighth Street itself was dug up and left as it used to be; the pedant in me finds rather appealing the vision of NPS guides yelling at visitors to remember to scrape their boots before they come inside, as Lincoln and the kids no doubt were reminded by his wife.
 And what experience would make a visit to Springfield linger more vividly in the mind of tourists than having to use an outdoor privy just like the Lincolns?